 If you're an experienced singer interested in singing with us—for just one set or forever!—you can audition at the beginning of our next concert set.

 In November 2017, we presented our fall concert: A Little Folk 'n Poetry.
 The program featured folk songs and choral settings of poetic texts, all hailing from the Americas and the British Isles.
-The piece below is David's Lamentation, an American colonial tune from composer William Billings (1778).
+The pieces below include David's Lamentation, an American colonial tune from composer William Billings (1778), and I Heard You Singing by Eric Coates, arranged by Jay Giallombardo.

 And here is a snippet of Jim Clancy's "Joshua Fit the Battle of Jericho" from the same concert: